 Content extraction (assuming your preferred PDF viewer is aware of PDF tags) is enhanced at two levels.
 First and foremost, proper tagging ensures that text is selected and extracted in the correct logical order.
-It’s not OK to have page header text interrupting a sentence, or to mix up columns in a multiple-column document.
+Its not OK to have page header text interrupting a sentence, or to mix up columns in a multiple-column document.
 Secondly, proper tagging ensures that complex logical structures such as tables may be exported to spreadsheets without error, while document text may be exported with key structural information such as headings and lists intact.

 Of course, to gain the benefits of tagged PDF, your PDF software must process PDF tags!

-From IBM’s GML and SGML through to HTML and XML the need to mark up text with structure has led a steady march towards a more or less universally comprehensible, and thus accessible, set of concepts.
+Accessibility of electronic content is not a concept invented for PDF alone.
+From IBM's GML and SGML through to HTML and XML the need to mark up text with structure has led a steady march towards a more or less universally comprehensible, and thus accessible, set of concepts.

 The Federal regulations known as Section 508 have been in force since 2001.
 More recently, compliance has improved across most Federal agencies, with new websites and documents undergoing at least cursory examination for Section 508 compliance.
 While large volumes of content remain unvalidated, the trend is for new documents to be either created accessible or made accessible prior to release.

-In late 2004, while PDF/A was preparing for its debut as ISO 19005-1, the industry’s main standards development organization was gearing up an ambitious effort to produce an international standard for PDF accessibility: PDF/UA.
+In late 2004, while PDF/A was preparing for it's debut as ISO 19005-1, the industry's main standards development organization was gearing up an ambitious effort to produce an international standard for PDF accessibility: PDF/UA.

 Recognizing this need, AIIM, the ANSI-accredited organization leading electronic document standards development and education in the US, initiated the PDF/UA (Universal Accessibility) standards committee in 2004.
 The objective of PDF/UA: to set clear normative standards for developers seeking to create, manipulate or read accessible PDF files.